then/then-mongo/README.md

 ## API

 Exports a function `connect(connectionString, collections?, options?)` and returns an instance of [Database](docs/database.md).
-If you pass in a list of collection names, then you can access each [Collection](docs/collection.md) as a proeprty of the [Database](docs/database.md) instance.
+If you pass in a list of collection names, then you can access each [Collection](docs/collection.md) as a property of the [Database](docs/database.md) instance.

 ## License